Football at the 2012 Summer Olympics

 The association football tournament at the 2012 Summer Olympics was held from 25 July to 11 August, and was the only sport to begin before the official opening day of the Olympic Games, two days before the opening ceremony.
 It was also the only sport to be held at multiple venues outside London (the host city of the Olympics), with Manchester, Glasgow, Newcastle, Coventry and Cardiff all hosting matches.
 The finals were played at Wembley Stadium.
 Associations affiliated with FIFA were invited to send their senior women's and men's under-23 national teams to participate; men's teams were allowed to augment their squads with three players over the age of 23.
 Five hundred and four football players competed for two sets of gold medals.

 For these games, the men competed in a 16-team tournament and the women in a 12-team tournament.
 The draw for the tournament took place on 24 April 2012.

 Venues

 There were six stadiums that hosted matches: The stadiums represent London itself and South East England, the English Midlands, North West England and North East England in England, as well as Scotland and Wales.

-NOTE: The Ricoh Arena was known as the City of Coventry Stadium due to the no-commercialization policy.
+NOTE: The Ricoh Arena was known as the City of Coventry Stadium due to the no-commercialisation policy.